home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 ## Opening or resuming the Companion App generates authentication errors in my Home Assistant notifications
 This is normally due to having a camera entity present on a Lovelace picture entities or picture elements card.
 A workaround for this is to remove the the camera entity in the short term while this is resolved.
 You may be able to use [live stream view](https://github.com/home-assistant/core/issues/23055) to address this.
 This is a known bug with Home Assistant which you can track and help address [here](https://github.com/home-assistant/core/issues/23055).

-## I receive a `kCLError` when pulling down to manually refresh the app/update Location
+## `kCLError` when pulling down to manually refresh the app/update Location

 To fix this change the location permission for the Home Assistant App to "Always" in iOS Settings>Privacy>Location Services.

 ## Starting fresh with the Android app